cgiffard/SteamShovel/README.md

 The hypothesis behind SteamShovel is this:

-**Your unit tests should be run directly.
+**Your unit tests should run your code directly.
 Indirect invocation is probably unintentional, and that code shouldn't be considered tested.**

 In order to support this hypothesis, SteamShovel records the stack depth of the